ugurkocmen/AD-Extreme-Lab/README.md

 # AD-Practice-Lab: Advanced Active Directory & Evasion Playground

-AD-Extreme-Lab is an ultra-lightweight, automated Grey-Box lab designed to test your offensive security skills against real-world enterprise misconfigurations, host-based firewalls, and active Windows Defender (AMSI) evasion scenarios.
+AD-Practice-Lab is an ultra-lightweight, automated Grey-Box lab designed to test your offensive security skills against real-world enterprise misconfigurations, host-based firewalls, and active Windows Defender (AMSI) evasion scenarios.

 The core teaching concept of this lab is **Privilege Escalation (Zero to Hero)**.
 You start with absolutely zero active directory privileges inside a compromised Linux container, and by systematically exploiting chained misconfigurations, you progressively pivot until you extract Domain Admin credentials.